bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- mist
+- overcast clouds
-- 85% humidity
+- 82% humidity
-- 18 mph wind
+- 16 mph wind
-- 1.13 inches of precipitation in the past 24 hours
+- 1.15 inches of precipitation in the past 24 hours

 ## Temperature History